-Snake Cay was once headquarters of the International Paper Company’s timbering operation in the Abacos.
+Snake Cay was once the headquarters of Owens-Illinois’s timbering operation in the Abacos.
 Eventually, when the Abacos were timbered out, the area was abandoned and the area fell into ruins.
 All that remains is a jagged, beat-down rusty wall that surrounds a large flat area directly adjacent to the water.
 Just what we needed.

 Our visit to the Abacos has mostly been a utilitarian one as we wait for fair winds to take us farther south.
 Since we were just here earlier this year, there is little surprise or mystery.
 Our time in Marsh Harbor was spent doing the usual, buying groceries, loading up on rum, stopping by the coffee shop for good internet, and visiting every hardware store in town many times.
 But, we had never been off of Blue Wing at Snake Cay, so in addition to the folding, we did a little exploring.